pascaltribel/PyAWD/README.md

 dataset.plot_interrogators_response(0)
 ```

-## Documentation
-Basic help is provided for each class and function, and is accessible via the Python `help()` function.

 ## Examples
 Mutliple IPython notebooks are presented in the [examples](examples/) directory.
 If [Jupyter](https://jupyter.org) is installed, those examples can be explored by starting Jupyter: